Lebanese Coconut Cookies

 Directions:

-• Spread the jam on the bottom of half of the cookies (the ones without maraschino cherries); top with the remaining cookies!
+- Spread the jam on the bottom of half of the cookies (the ones without maraschino cherries); top with the remaining cookies!
 Rest assured, you’ve got a beautiful and delicious treat!
+Watch the detailed video tutorial above.

 If you make this recipe, share your pictures on Facebook!
 I would love to see your creations!Hashtag them #Hadia's Lebanese Cuisine